 - Age - Most people who develop myeloma are over age 50 years.
 Fewer cases of myeloma occur in people younger than 40.

-- Sex - More men develop myeloma than women.
+- Sex - More men than women develop myeloma.

-- Race - African Americans are nearly twice as likely to develop myeloma as are whites (Caucasians).
+- Race - Blacks are nearly twice as likely as whites to develop myeloma.

-- Medical History - People who have a prior history of the diagnosis MGUS (monoclonal gammopathy of unknown significance).
+- Medical History - People with a history of MGUS (monoclonal gammopathy of unknown significance).

-- Environment - Some studies are showing a link between the development of myeloma and radiation or exposure to certain kinds of chemicals such as pesticides, fertilizers and Agent Orange (see A Risk for Vietnam Veterans, below).
+- Environment - Some studies are investigating a link between the development of myeloma and one or more of the following factors: radiation or exposure to certain kinds of chemicals such as pesticides, fertilizers and Agent Orange.

-- Obesity - New research suggests that people who are obese have a higher incidence of myeloma.
+- Obesity - New research suggests that obese people have a higher incidence of myeloma.

 - Click here to access the NCCN Guidelines for Patients®: Multiple Myeloma booklet.